netdata/netdata/collectors/python.d.plugin/slurm/README.md

    slurm: yes
    ```

- 4. Save the changes and restart the Agent with `sudo systemctl restart netdata` or the [appropriate method](https://learn.netdata.cloud/docs/configure/start-stop-restart)for your system.
+ 4. Save the changes and restart the Agent with `sudo systemctl restart netdata` or the [appropriate method](https://learn.netdata.cloud/docs/configure/start-stop-restart) for your system.

 ### Example